Master of Arts in Teaching - M.A.T.

 Assessment Prior to Recommendation for Program Completion

-Teacher candidates who are pursuing initial teacher certification in one or more areas by the Rhode Island Department of Education must satisfactorily pass several transition points throughout the program.
+Teacher candidates must satisfactorily pass several transition points throughout the program.
 Having completed student teaching and all transition points, teacher candidates present their final portfolio and assessment data to a team of evaluators.
 In addition, candidates for licensure must have passed all tests required by RIDE for licensure in the areas sought.
 Following the candidate’s presentation, the director of the Teacher Education Program shall make the appropriate recommendation regarding the awarding of the M.A.T. degree and state licensure.*

 *It is important to note that, while Johnson & Wales awards the M.A.T. degree, it is the Rhode Island Department of Education that makes the final decision regarding the granting of licensure.